Westchester Flames

-Westchester Flames is an American soccer team based in New Rochelle, New York, United States.
+Westchester Flames is an American soccer club based in New Rochelle, New York, United States.
 Founded in 1999, the team plays in USL League Two, the fourth tier of the American soccer pyramid.

 The team plays its home games at City Park Stadium, where they have played since 2001.
 The team's colors are blue and white.

 The team also fields a team in the USL’s Super-20 League, a league for players 17 to 20 years of age run under the United Soccer Leagues umbrella.